omkulkarnii/Traffic-Congestion-ML/README.md

-#Real-Time Traffic Congestion Prediction using ML
+# Traffic Congestion Prediction Using Machine Learning

-**This project predicts traffic congestion levels using machine learning based on factors like time, day, weather, vehicle count, and speed.**
+This is a mini project I worked on to predict traffic congestion using machine learning.

-## Files
+It uses features like time, day, weather, number of vehicles, and speed to predict congestion level.

-- `traffic_model.py` → ML model using RandomForestRegressor
+## Files in the Project
-- `traffic_data_sample.csv` → Sample traffic data
+- `traffic_model.py` → main Python code with model building and prediction
-- `README.md` → Project info
+- `traffic_data_sample.csv` → sample dataset for testing the model

-## Tools Used
+- `README.md` → info about the project

-- Python, Pandas, NumPy, Matplotlib
+## What I Used
-- Scikit-learn (Random Forest, train-test split, R² score)
+- Python

-## Results
+- pandas, numpy, matplotlib
-- R² Score: ~0.85
+- scikit-learn (RandomForestRegressor)

-- Model trained on sample data, ready for real-time API integration
+## Model Accuracy

-## How to Run
+I trained the model using Random Forest and tested it on sample data.
-1. Clone this repo
+R² Score came out to be pretty good (~0.85), and it gives decent predictions.

-2. Run `traffic_model.py` in any Python environment
+## How to Run It
-3. Modify to add real-time data later
+- Make sure Python is installed

-## Future Ideas
+- Run `traffic_model.py` in any IDE (VS Code, Jupyter Notebook, etc.)
-- Use live traffic APIs (Google Maps, HERE, TomTom)
+- You can also try it on your own dataset later

-- Add a simple Streamlit web app
+## What's Next

----
+I plan to add live traffic data from an API and maybe build a simple interface using Streamlit.

-Built by [Om Kulkarni] | July 2025
+Project by **Om Kulkarni** | July 2025